 Healthy eating is important for your overall health and ability to perform at BCIT.
-Check out our Harvest Box program or take part in our Crash Course Cooking program!
+Check out our Farm Fresh produce program or take part in our Crash Course Cooking program!
 In addition to this, we are excited to be able to offer a Student Breakfast Club and Fresh Fruit Fridays.
 Click here for details.

-If you have any questions about the SA’s Health and Wellness initiatives, you can visit our Health and Wellness Coordinator at the Career & Student Resource Centre (CSRC) in SE2, Burnaby Campus.
+If you have any questions about the SA’s Health and Wellness initiatives, you can visit our Health and Wellness Coordinator at the Student Association Centre (SAC) in SE2, Burnaby Campus.

 Darla Williscroft – Health & Dental Plan Coordinator

 Email: firstname.lastname@example.org (for specific enquiries regarding your personal coverage)

 For comprehensive details on the policy please visit www.mystudentplan.ca/bcit

 Our Insurance provider is Great West Life, who will receive and process your claims.